-The AT&T Switched Network Protocol does not support restricted displays of connected numbers.
-Display problems occur if you administer the 1a country-protocol/protocol-version combination on the DS1 screen and administer the ISDN-PRI Trunk Group to restrict sending the connected number.
+The AT&T Switched Network Protocol prohibits restricted displays of connected numbers.
+Display problems occur if you administer the 1a country-protocol/ protocol-version combination on the DS1 screen and administer the ISDN-PRI Trunk Group to restrict sending the connected number.